-THE AMERICAN BEAVER This shows the work and home life of the beaver.
+THE AMERICAN BEAVER

+This shows the work and home life of the beaver.
 The old beavers are cutting trees for food and for building dams and houses.
 In the foreground is a house with part torn away to show the little beavers within.
 Beavers generally build their houses in the water, but where they are not molested they often construct them on land as shown here.
-NORTH AMERICAN MAMMALS The Opossum, noted for its cunning and tenacity of life, is the sole representative in the United States of the marsupials, or pouched Opossum and Skunk animal.
+The Opossum, noted for its cunning and tenacity of life, is the sole representative in the United States of the marsupials, or pouched mammals.
 The skunk is a useful, though much abused animal, now valuable for fur which is sold under the euphemistic name of Alaska Sable.
-While it occasionally destroys

-THE WEASEL IN WINTER One of the groups representing the small mammals found within fifty miles of New York City.
-The others of the series show opossum, red and gray foxes, skunk, mink, muskrat, woodchuck, rabbits and squirrels. poultry and other birds, its principal food consists of injurious insects and field mice.
+While it occasionally destroys poultry and other birds, its principal food consists of injurious insects and field mice.
 Its defensive weapon is an excessively fetid fluid secreted by a pair of glands situated near the base of the tail.
 It has the ability to eject this fluid to a considerable distance.

+THE WEASEL IN WINTER

+One of the groups representing the small mammals found within fifty miles of New York City.
+The others of the series show opossum, red and gray foxes, skunk, mink, muskrat, woodehuck, rabbits and squirrels.

 The Weasel, in summer and winter dress, the Otter and the Mink are Weasel, Otter and Mink three important fur-bearing animals still found near the towns and cities.
 Weasel fur is often used in place of ermine.

+INDIAN ELEPHANTS

-INDIAN ELEPHANTS Dominating the center of the South Asiatic hall is a group composed of a male and a female Indian elephant.
+Dominating the center of the South Asiatic hall is a group composed of a male and a female Indian elephant.

-THE WATER BUFFALO There are eight large habitat groups in the South Asiatic hall, and this one of the Indian or water buffalo shows a scene in the Central Provinces.
+THE WATER BUFFALO

+There are eight large habitat groups in the South Asiatic hall, and this one of the Indian or water buffalo shows a scene in the Central Provinces.
 These are the wild representatives of the ox which has been so widely domesticated throughout southern Asia.

-A PAIR OF LEOPARDS IN SOUTHERN MYSORE In a shola or wooded glen, a leopard has just captured a peacock and the two survivors of the flock are flying off through the trees.
+A PAIR OF LEOPARDS IN SOUTHERN MYSORE

+In a shola or wooded glen, a leopard has just captured a peacock and the two survivors of the flock are flying off through the trees.
 Pea fowls are a favorite prey of the leopard.

+EAST WING

-EAST WING VERNAY-FAUNTHORPE HALL OF SOUTH ASIATIC MAMMALS Leaving the North American mammals and the Southeast Pavilion, we enter the new Vernay-Faunthorpe Hall of South Asiatic Mammals.
+VERNAY-FAUNTHORPE HALL OF SOUTH ASIATIC MAMMALS

+Leaving the North American mammals and the Southeast Pavilion, we enter the new Vernay-Faunthorpe Hall of South Asiatic Mammals.

 Here, in naturalistic settings of carefully selected accessories and beautifully painted backgrounds, all the greater game-mammals of southern Asia, as well as many of the smaller species, are on display.

 This hall was formally opened on November 17, 1930, and a special guide to the hall will be published at an early date.

 After viewing the splendid collection of mammals brought together by Mr. Arthur Stannard Vernay and the late Lt.
 Col. John Champion Faunthorpe, the visitor must retrace his steps through the Hall of North American Mammals to reach the Hall of Birds of the World.

+LABRADOR DUCKS

-Return to the South Pavilion LABRADOR DUCKS From the Group showing these extinct birds South Central Wing BIRDS OF THE WORLD Going north we enter the hall containing the general collection of birds.
-The most striking feature is the exhibit of Birds in Flight, Systematic Collection Bucks, Geese, and others, as we would see them in nature flying overhead.
-In the first four main cases on the right, the 13,000 known species of birds are represented by typical examples of the principal groups
+From the Group showing these extinct birds

+SOUTH CENTRAL WING BIRDS OF THE WORLD

+Going north we enter the hall containing the general collection of birds.
+The most striking feature is the exhibit of Birds in Flight,

+Systematic Collection Eagle, Ducks, Geese, and others, as we would see them in nature flying overhead.